Ovsjah/sql_zoo/README.md

 3.
 ```
-SELECT id, name FROM stops JOIN route ON id = stop WHERE company = 'LRT' AND num = 4
+SELECT id, name FROM stops JOIN route ON id = stop WHERE company = 'LRT' AND num = 4 ORDER BY pos
 ```

 4.